A-nn-e/Battleship/Anmol Jha/ReadMe.md

 ![incorrect 2](https://user-images.githubusercontent.com/78024291/166553850-84ece00c-2c26-495b-877b-7ece7809247b.PNG)

 Both the correct and incorrect solutions can be obtained for the same input.
 This variation and inaccuracy in solutions becomes more frequent as the size of the board increases.

+## INSTRUCTIONS

+* To run the code click on the "Open in Colab" button on the top left corner of the file.
+* The file will open in a Google Colaboratory Notebook linked with your Google account.
+* You can change the input in the last cell of the notebook.
+* The output is the final solution of the puzzle according to the inputs.
+* Re-run the last cell again to view a different solution of the same input.